Tips for planning your summer holiday driving

 Your holiday journey may take in 'smart motorways'.
 Find out what this means here: Driving on motorways.

-Even though the police, breakdown companies, Highways England patrols and others will be working as hard as they can to clear up anything, even one small incident can have quite a knock-on effect when the roads are so busy with holiday traffic.
+Even though the police, breakdown companies, National Highways patrols and others will be working as hard as they can to clear up anything, even one small incident can have quite a knock-on effect when the roads are so busy with holiday traffic.

 Listen to traffic bulletins on the radio or a passenger can check one of the mobile services while you're on the move.
 There are also digital information screens at many motorway services.